• Skip to primary navigation

 Vegan Tzatziki (cashew based)

 This is the thickest of the 3 dairy-free tzatziki versions which is perfect for dipping or slathering on tacos, burgers and vegan gyro.
-The cashew base is naturally slightly sweet so to balance the flavor, I typically use apple cider vinegar or white vinegar and an extra sprinkle of salt.
-Customize your own tzatziki - mix and match the acids and herbs to find the right flavor and texture balance for your preference.
-Here's how to make it:
+The cashew base is naturally, slightly sweet so to balance the flavor, I typically use apple cider vinegar or white vinegar and an extra sprinkle of salt.
+Customize your own tzatziki sauce - mix and match the acids and fresh herbs to find the right flavor and texture balance for your preference.
+Here's how to make dairy-free tzatziki with cashews:

 Tzatziki ingredients cashew cream, cucumbers and dill in a bowl.